codefresh-io/terraform-provider-codefresh/docs/resources/pipeline.md

 - `variables` - (Optional) Trigger variables.
 - `disabled` - (Optional) Boolean.
 If false, trigger will never be activated.
 - `pull_request_allow_fork_events` - (Optional) Boolean.
 If this trigger is also applicable to Git forks.
+- `contexts` - (Optional) A list of strings representing the contexts ([shared_configuration](https://codefresh.io/docs/docs/configure-ci-cd-pipeline/shared-configuration/)) to be loaded when the trigger is executed
 ---

 `runtime_environment` supports the following: